FreeClimbAPI/Node-IVR-How-To-Guide/README.md

-# Node IVR Sample Apps
+# Node IVR How-To Guide

 FreeClimb’s Interactive Voice Response (IVR) feature allows for automated interactions between FreeClimb and the caller where the caller responds with voice and/or [DTMF](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling) (e.g. keyapd) inputs.
 Read our [Building an IVR](https://docs.freeclimb.com/docs/building-an-ivr) guide for more information.